 Galaxie Blog was developed with a mobile-first priority.
-We have put great emphasis on perfecting your mobile experience where you can manage the blog and create a stunning blog post with just your phone.
-Galaxie Blog 3.0 is also an HTML5 web application.
-HTML5 is a modern web standard that supports the latest multimedia features and enhances user interaction.
+We have put great emphasis on perfecting your mobile experience where you can manage the blog and create a stunning blog post with just a tablet or a phone.

 Galaxie Blog has extensive SEO features to improve your ranking with the search engines.
 It also automatically structures your blog data for the search engines using the most modern version of JSON-LD.
 Galaxie Blog also automatically generates RSS that allows other applications to access your blog posts and create real-time feeds.

 Galaxie Blog supports multiple users and user capabilities.
 There are 9 different user roles and dozens of unique capabilities.
 You can create new custom roles with unique capabilities.
 For example, you may assign one user to moderate the blog comments, and another to edit the contents of a post.

 Galaxie Blog supports more databases than any other major blog software and can be used with any modern database.

 Galaxie Blog can be hosted on any ColdFusion-based server and has an automatic installer that will guide you through the installation process.
 Typical ColdFusion hosting plans start at 11 per month.

 Why Galaxie Blog?